Edited April 22, 2019

 What hardware do you use?

 My Amazon Echo usually wakes me up in the morning.
-I start my day with a generous serving of caffeine — preparing this typically features a Baratza Encore burr grinder and this JavaPresse Pour Over Dripper unless I’m in the mood for a French Press in which case I go with my trusty Bodum Chambord.
+I start my day with a generous serving of caffeine — preparing this typically features a Baratza Encore burr grinder and this JavaPresse Pour Over Dripper.

-At work, I use a fully maxed out ThinkPad T480s which I’ve been very pleased with and at home, I use the 2019 iPad Air.
+At work, I use a maxed out ThinkPad T480s running Windows 10 and at home, I use the 2019 iPad Air.
 It does certain things really well within the limitations of iOS, but I bought the tablet with the hopes of seeing iOS evolve significantly over the next couple of years especially with their grand plans using Marzipan.

 For reading, I use a Kindle Paperwhite and I love it!
 Of late, I’ve been devouring quite a few paperbacks but I always carry the Kindle on my travels in case I get done reading my current book.
 I’m also really getting into audio-books through Audible which I mostly consume using one of my smartphones or an Echo at home.